 Chinese herbs have been used for some time now to improve immunity and to bring relief to most healthcare challenges.
-Not only are Chinese herbs effective in helping the body with health issues, they are safe and have close to zero side effects when used in the right way.
+Not only do Chinese herbs boost the immune system, they are safe and have close to zero side effects when used in the right way.
 Rather than fighting the disease directly, Chinese herbal medicine is more often focused on boosting the body’s immune, organ, hormone and circulatory systems.
 The herbs strengthen the body's innate healing mechanisms and ability to fight diseases.
 Over time, strengthening and supporting the body in this way brings about wholesome health and well-being.

 As one of the oldest forms of treatment, Chinese herbal medicine has been viewed as singular healthcare discipline.
 However, that is not the case.
 Chinese herbal medicine is part of wider healthcare complex known as Traditional Chinese Medicine (TCM).
 TCM is a rich and complex system of healthcare practices with great diversity and application.
 TCM is comprised of three main treatment components which are: herbal medicine, acupuncture and cupping.
 Chinese herbal medicine is the most widely used TCM modality.
 It relies on the healing power of the curative agents found in the Chinese herbs to improve immunity against diseases and fortify the musculoskeletal system against injury and pain.
 Chinese herbal remedies work in many different ways.

 Here are a 4 ways in which Chinese herbs improve immunity and well-being: